eic/tutorial-analysis/_extras/exercise_scripts.md

 ## ROOT TTreeReader Scripts

-Note that in copying these scripts, the tabbing seemed to get completely screwed up.
-I *highly* recommend that you select all of the code and hit `tab` once you copy it into a file.
-Most editors should then correctly tab each line.

 ### EfficiencyAnalysis.C

 Create a file called `EfficiencyAnalysis.C` and copy in the code below to get started on the efficiency analysis exercise.
 Note that you will need to correctly specifiy your input file path in the first line.